clever-org-name/MSFT-github-copilot-Hackathon/agenda/agenda.md

 - **BREAK** (15min)

 **Afternoon Agenda (1hr):**
-Morning session is for a brief product recap and developer hands-on exercises and engagement with approximatly 40 attendees.
+Afternoon session is a wrap of best practices and Q&A, finishing with awards and swag.

 - Copilot Prompt Crafting Best Practices, Tips & Tricks, and Q&A (50min) (NEED LINK TO DECK)
+    - If additional time available
+        - Demo Copilot Workspace
+        - Demo Pull Request
+        - Demo @github
+        - Ask somone to work on a realworld problem (ie: document, unit test, bug, ect.)

 - Judging and Winner Announcement (10 minutes)
     - Judges deliberate and select winners based on creativity, implementation, and use of GitHub Copilot.